atomicdata-dev/atomic-server/CONTRIBUTE.md

 ### Building and publishing binaries

-2. `cargo build --release`
+1. `cargo build --release`
-3. `cargo build --release --features desktop` if you want the tray item (mac + win support)
+2. `cargo tauri build` (on every OS!)
-4. Create a release on github, add the binaries.
+3. Create a release on github, add the binaries and tauri builds

-I've got to automate this process some day...

 ### Publishing to Cargo